Team USA Triumphs Again at the 2019 FIFA Women's World Cup Final

 But the U.S. gained momentum in the second half when co-captain Megan Rapinoe made the first goal of the game at the 62-minute mark.
 Midfielder Rose Lavelle then brought the U.S. to its 2-0 victory.

-Rapinoe’s goal won her the first-place Golden Boot (top goal-scorer) and Golden Ball (best player overall) honors.
+Rapinoe’s goal won her the Golden Boot (top goal-scorer) and Golden Ball (most valuable player) honors.
 She and fellow co-captain Alex Morgan each made six goals in the 2019 World Cup, making Morgan the second-place Golden Boot recipient.
-24-year-old Lavelle’s winning goal in the final earned her the third-place Golden Ball award.
+Lavelle’s goal in the final earned her the third-place Golden Ball award.
 Van Veenedaal’s hard work on Sunday wasn’t all for nought, though.
 The Dutch goalie won the Golden Glove award as the best goalkeeper in the tournament.
-All three honors are presented by FIFA and Adidas.

 It was a record-breaking victory for the elite female athletes on the team, who made headlines both for their commanding play and their push for equal pay.
 Sunday’s win marked the first time a women’s team has won four World Cup titles, adding to the record they set four years ago when their win against Japan marked the first time a women’s team won three titles.